Hilda L. Solis, Secretary

 Keith Hall, Commissioner

 The National Compensation Survey (NCS) provides comprehensive measures of occupational earnings, compensation cost trends, benefit incidence, and detailed benefit provisions.
-This bulletin presents estimates of occupational pay that originate from localities in Alabama, Kentucky, Mississippi, and Tennessee and are weighted to represent the East South Central Census Division as a whole.
-(For a list of the localities surveyed, see Appendix C.) The estimates include pay for workers in major sectors of the U.S. economy in 2008the civilian, private, and State and local government sectorsand by various occupational and establishment characteristics.
-The civilian economy, by NCS definition, excludes Federal government, agricultural, and household workers.
+This bulletin presents estimates of occupational pay in the East South Central Census Division.
+These estimates are based on data collected from a sample of establishments within sampled localities in Alabama, Kentucky, Mississippi, and Tennessee and are weighted to represent the Division as a whole.
+(See Appendix C for a list of the survey areas.)
+The estimates include pay for workers in major sectors of the U.S. economy in 2009the civilian, private, and State and local government sectorsand by various occupational and establishment characteristics.
+The civilian sector, by NCS definition, excludes Federal government, agricultural, and household workers.

 (Back to top)